The Equalizer 2

 This surprise Denz-sploitation sequel is neatly effective in places but will leave you with little appetite for thirds.

-Washington’s Robert McCall is still lying low in Boston, now working as a Lyft driver and helping out his neighbors, including a high-schooler (Moonlight’s Ashton Sanders) flirting with bad elements and an elderly man (Being John Malkovich's Orson Bean!) trying to reclaim an heirloom.
-Less conspicuously, he’s also a violent righter of wrongs and avenger of the innocent—both at home and abroad.
+This time out, Washington’s Robert McCall is working as a Boston cab driver and helping out his neighbours, including a high-schooler flirting with bad elements and an elderly man trying to reclaim an heirloom.
+Less conspicuously, he’s also a violent righter of wrongs and avenger of the innocent – both at home and abroad.

 Cast and crew